Proposed Kline development would generate 9,000 trips per day, transform old dairy farm site

 “Does it make sense to have the center of community land use abuts a rural land use?” said Meyer.
 “This is one of the things we are looking at.”

 The old Kline dairy farm has been defunct since 1989.
-Drivers coming to and from on Prince William Parkway passing by its tall silos are reminded time when farming was at the center of life in Manassas when it was a farm town.Send news and photos to Potomac Local
+Drivers on Prince William Parkway passing by its tall silos are reminded time when farming was at the center of life in Manassas when it was a farm town.Send news and photos to Potomac Local

 Subscribe Now for Free!